joelpt/quickfort/readme.txt

 A list of the shiny new bits:

 * Conversion engine rewritten in cross-platform Python
-* Smart designation: ~400% fewer DF commands required versus QF1.x for the same tasks
+* Intelligent designator: ~25% as many DF commands required as QF1.x for the same tasks (no more "typewriter" style playback)
 * DF macros support: faster, more reliable, works cross-platform
 * XLS/XLSX (Excel) workbooks support makes it easy to bundle multi-phase blueprints